inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/config-server/config-docs.md

 For actions there are two more possible keys below `docs`.

 One is `inputs` below which you can add any input names as keys and a description for them as values.
-For special input parameters (see [Input Parameters](../instrumentation/rules#input-parameters)) the description is added automatically, so you do not have to add any yourself.
+For special input parameters (see [Input Parameters](../instrumentation/rules#input-parameters) for further info) the description is added automatically, so you do not have to add any yourself.
 The other is `return-value` which should contain a description of the return value, if there is any.

 So all in all, an action with documentation could look like the following: